gburgett/async-toolbox/README.md

     Accepts an action which either receives a callback or returns a promise, and awaits the appropriate thing.

+* `throttle`
+    Wraps an asynchronous function to prevent it from being executed more than once in any given period.
+Similar to [lodash throttle](https://lodash.com/docs/4.17.15#throttle) but for async functions.

 ## Pipeline

 `import { Pipeline, StreamProgress } from 'async-toolbox/pipeline'`